Ezequiel92/BibliographyFormatter/README.md

 Each function is documented within the script, where a docstring explains the functionality, the arguments, and the returns.

 For an example on how to use the main function `bib_formatter` refer to `example/example.jl`.

-## ⚠️ Warning

-This code is written for my personal use and may break at any moment.
-So, use it at your own risk.